 Games like Call of Duty Modern Warfare, Cyberpunk 2077, and Red Dead Redemption 2 recommend 12GB to 16GB of RAM for optimal performance.
 But for most PC gamers, 16GB of RAM provides solid performance and is currently the most common amount of RAM used in more games.

-While 32GB of RAM might seem excessive for some gamers, it can be beneficial for those running other resource-intensive programs alongside their games or for high-end gaming PC.
+While 32GB of RAM might seem excessive for some gamers, it can be beneficial for those running other resource-intensive programs alongside their games or for a high-end gaming PC.
 However, unless you're running heavy applications or doing professional-grade work on your computer, 16GB should suffice for most gaming needs.

 It's worth noting that while many of today's popular games list 8GB as the “minimum” RAM requirement, experts typically suggest having the manufacturer's “recommended” RAM.
 This ensures smooth gameplay and allows for future-proofing as game requirements continue to increase.